 Don’t forget about you within all of this!
 It’s easy to focus on stakeholders, clients and your team over yourself, but it’s important to make sure your expectations are set right for this project.
 Have a think through what you want to get out of your project, and your objectives and try to plan some ways you can achieve them throughout the course of it.

 Ah process, one of the things most DPMs love to talk about!
 It’s important to set out the process for your project at the beginning so there are clear perimeters for you and your team (and client) to follow.
-However, avoid becoming too bogged down in processes, documentations and rules.
+However, avoid becoming too bogged down in processes, documentation and rules.
 Sometimes process is the fastest way to kill a team’s enthusiasm!
 There are some core areas to set out when you initiate a project.

-The age old obsession in project management—which methodology to follow?
+The age-old obsession in project management—which methodology to follow?
 This might be clear already by how your client works, or how your agency or team are set up for example.
-Ideally though, you review the project, deliverables, team and then find a process that will suit the needs.
+Ideally, though, you review the project, deliverables, team and then find a process that will suit the needs.
 Often it’s a blended mix of different methodologies—don’t be worried by this, always think what is best for the project rather than trying to force it to fit a certain methodology.
 Think about the following things when considering the methodology: